JaewoonKwon/POENet/README.md

 $ python train.py --config config.json
 $ python train.py --config config_image.json
 ```
-These estimate the end-effector poses from the motor angles and the robot images, respectively.
+These examples estimate the end-effector poses from the motor angles and the robot images, respectively.